amarkutwal/operation/README.md

     /etc/init.d/httpd restart

-  10. Check the configured webserver page by hitting localhost or <ip_address of machine>.
+  10. Check the configured webserver page by hitting localhost or <ip_address of machine> through browser.

   11. Test the access logs in MySQL db